dsridaran/EarningsCallsProcessor/README.md

 python3 -m spacy download en_core_web_sm
 ```

 The underlying data is too large to upload to GitHub.
-Please reach out if you would like access to the data.
+Please reach out if you would like access.

 ## Usage